Event

 The prints being installed by Barry Morgan Limited

-For the private view, Dr Ian Sherrifs who oversaw the project, invited the participants to view their prints in situ and enjoy the moment with refreshments alongside their family and friends.
-They were joined by members of Barry Morgan Limited, Engage Here's team and Roberta Mazur from Arts for Dementia, as well as Doctors from the NHS who were either directly involved in the project or even socially prescribed some of the participants involved.
+For the private view, Dr Ian Sherrifs, who oversaw the project, invited the participants to see their prints displayed.
+They enjoyed refreshments and celebrated the moment with family and friends.
+Attendees included members of Barry Morgan Limited, the Engage Here team, Roberta Mazur from Arts for Dementia, and NHS doctors who were either directly involved in the project or had socially prescribed the workshops to some of the participants.

 Blue print of a clocktower